David-OConnor/esp-hosted/README.md

 - **2:** Run the `build_proto` sub application with `cargo run` from its directory.
 This will place `esp_hosed_proto.rs`
 - in this program's `src` folder.

+### Eratta
+Raw parsing of repeated records (As defined by protobuf) are not parsed in their raw format.
+We will implement these manually as required.